 This durable action starts when Stat Server receives EventEstablished from a DN with a value of Internal for the interaction-type parameter.
 This action is similar to a CallInternal action, providing additional information about origination of the interaction-namely, from a DN not belonging to the agent.
-Its corresponding initial momentary action is CallInternalStarted (see page 88).
+Its corresponding initial momentary action is CallInternalStarted (see page 98).

-CallInternalReceived ends with EventReleased for the same interaction.
+CallInternalReceived ends with EventReleased for the same interaction or when the NotMonitored action starts